220516-Java-Angular-Enterprise/eric-p0/script.md

 Phuflix is a website that handles Movie orders and review for users.

-Before I go through the product let me just show you my Junit test that validates that my methods for my services. work.
-There are 10 simple test that test ... (list methods tested)
+Before I go through the product let me just show you my Junit test that validates that my methods for my services.
+As you can see all my test pass.

 Ok.Next let me go through my er diagram so you can see Phuflix is able to hold and organize all this data.
-As you can see Phuflix follows 3N.
+As you can see Phuflix follows the 3rd form normal rule as there are no many to many relationships

 (Maybe go over diagram here)